 No matter how useful digital planning may be, there are still times when pen and paper are indispensable.
 This is where the Reports feature of Online Planning comes in handy.
 Whether you need to print weekly assignments and chores for students, weekly teacher plans, progress reports, attendance records, or a transcript, the Reports feature turns online ease into printable accessibility with the click of a button.

-Printables and Reports Instructional
+Reports and Printables Instructional

 Online planning is a wonderfully flexible tool, but there are still times when we need information in print.
 Let’s take a few minutes to walk through how to use your online planner to easily create a variety of printed reports ranging from weekly lesson plans to annual records.